linxi159/CDSlncR/README.md

 CSlncR_network_GSE71315.RData: 276 cell-specific lncRNA regulatory networks.

-CDSlncR.R: Utility functions for exploring cell-development-specific lncRNA regulation.
+CDSlncR.R: Utility functions for exploring cell developmental stage-specific lncRNA regulation.

 step1_data_preprocessing_dividing_mRNA_lncRNA.py: Dividing mRNAs and lncRNAs in the scRNA-seq data.

-step2_case_study.R: Running scripts for exploring cell-development-specific lncRNA regulation.
+step2_case_study.R: Running scripts for exploring cell developmental stage-specific lncRNA regulation.

 ## The usage of CDSlncR
 Paste all files into a single folder (set the folder as the directory of R environment), the workflow of CDSlncR is implemented in CDSlncR.R.
 The users can simply run the scripts as follows.